JGDR20/jgdr20/_posts/2022-05-07-Space-Engineers-Easy-Automation-Lifts.md

 ## Purpose:

-Minimum build steps for creating an aligned multi-level lift-platform in Space Engineers using Coren's [Easy Automation V2.0] in-game script.
+Minimum build steps for creating an aligned multi-level lift-platform in Space Engineers using Coren's [Easy Automation V2.0] in-game script.<!-- more -->

 ## Requirements: